MohdRas/kubernetes/README.md

  - **NETWORK PROXY**
     - runs on each node.
     - defined network rules on the node.
-    - handles SERVICE discovery, load balancing of the nodes.
+    - handles SERVICE discovery, load balancing of the node.
     - **Kube-Proxy:**
        - SERVICE Discovery and Internal Load Balancing
           - This proxy resolves **SERVICE name to IP** of one of the healthy PODs.